75lb/mkdirp2/readme.md

 ## Differences

-1. Command-line executable removed, this fork is for Nodejs use only.
+1. Command-line executable and its dependencies removed, this fork is for Nodejs use only.
 2. Extended with a promise method:

     ```js